Portugal Golden Visa

 Below, you will find Portugal Golden Visa requirements for the main applicant:

-- To qualify for Portugal’s Golden Passport, a qualifying investment has to be made.
+• To qualify for Portugal’s Golden Visa, a qualifying investment has to be made.
 Investment categories include venture capital fund, company formation/employer responsibilities, and donation.
 Later on in this guide, you can find a list of qualifying investments.

 Family Members